Showing posts with label Jesus uses his priests. Show all posts

 Most of our priests are of retirement age, but by the grace of God, they continue to be dedicated and motivated to serve; however, we must all acknowledge that we cannot expect a 70 or 80 or even 90 year old priest to be able to function as though he were still 30 or even 50.

+Why have you set your hearts on a French church?
+Is it because of the lovely "photo op" there?
 Your desire to have an English Mass in a French church seems simple, but because of the current conditions of our whole Church, is very difficult to fulfill, in fact, it is becoming increasingly impossible.
-You need to decide what is most important for you... is it the French church or getting married in English or what?
+You need to decide what is most important for you... is it the French church, your "photo op", getting married in English or what?
+Why not just get married in your own parish?
+If you have not been worshipping God regularly on Sunday, you may not even know what your parish is.
+Well, this old man says to you that if you can find the most obscure shop online, you can probably find your parish church; right?

 The important thing is that no matter what you decide, God loves you and is with you both and your families.
 Our Lord Jesus is asking you to be merciful and to feel somewhat sorry for the troubled state of his Church.
 Society in general has a lot of contempt for the Church, for priests, and even for God.
 More than ever, as Jesus continues his work of salvation on Earth, He needs our help and our support in any way we can.
 We all need to do our part.